-- 1) At least 10% of the fund's net assets are invested in green, social or sustainable bonds, or sustainability-linked bonds, as well as in bonds issued by companies aligned with the Sustainable Development Goals taken into consideration by the management company. - 2) The minimum levels of sustainable investments with environmental and social objectives are 1% and 3% of the fund's net assets, respectively. - 3) The investment universe is actively reduced. - 4) ESG analysis is applied to at least 90% of securities. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- 1) The investment universe for corporate bonds is actively reduced by at least 20%. - 2) Securitisation instruments rated D and E in the START proprietary ESG tools are excluded from the fund's investment universe. - 3) ESG analysis is applied to at least 90% of securities. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The committed minimum rate to reduce the investment universe is 20% of net assets.
+The committed minimum rate to reduce the investment universe (applicable to corporate bonds) is 20%.